 The Evolve Workplace Wellbeing Podcast

-Curiosity and vulnerabilty: real world research for equity and inclusion
+Curiosity and vulnerability: real world research for equity and inclusion

 In this episode of the Evolve Workplace Wellbeing podcast, Dr Helen Fitzhugh of the University of East Anglia speaks with Dr Balissa Greene, an occupational psychologist working in Accenture’s Leadership and Culture practice.
 Balissa has a strong track record of driving impactful change in diversity, inclusion and wellbeing across the public and private sectors.
 In this conversation, Balissa shares her insights on how to do 'real world' impactful research and how to overcome resistance to projects that are necessary.